 Irakere (1978-1979, CBS) won “Best Latin Recording” at the 22nd Annual Grammy Awards.

-Paquito lives in metropolitan New York so he is around.
+Paquito lives in metropolitan New York so he is around a lot.

 To learn more about Paquito, visit PaquitoDRivera.com